workadventure/workadventure/docs/maps/api-nav.md

 WA.nav.getCoWebSites(): Promise<CoWebsite[]>
 ```

-Get all opened co-websites withe their ids and positions.
+Get all opened co-websites with their ids and positions.

 Example: